iamyosep/basic-canvas-setup/README.md

-# basic-canvas-setup
+# Basic Canvas Setup README

-An easy starting point for quickly prototyping ideas for Canvas based applications.
+This repository provides an easy starting point for quickly prototyping ideas for Canvas-based applications.

-This includes the main HTML file, a CSS file for simple styling and the key component, which is the JavaScript file.
+It includes the following components:
+- **index.html:** The main HTML file.
+- **styles.css:** A CSS file for basic styling.
+- **JavaScript Files:**
+    - **main.js:** This file serves as the entry point for the application and contains the main draw loop.
+    - **globals.js:** This file stores all global variables used throughout the application.
+    - **events.js:** This file handles basic events, including canvas resizing, mouse movement, and mouse interaction detection.